jakeydo/Robot-Code/README.md

-# Robot-Code
+# Robot Code
-Repository of code I develop and use for Junior Botball Challenge
+This is the repository of code that I develop and use when working with my son's Junior Botball Challenge team, starting in Spring 2015.